libremfg/rhize-docs/README.md

 To learn how to update templates, read the [Hugo Archetypes documentation](https://gohugo.io/content-management/archetypes/).

+## Preview PRs

+An action previews PRs.

 ## Troubleshooting

 ### Page is not showing

-Checke whether the page has the `draft: true` property in its frontmatter.
+Check whether the page has the `draft: true` property in its frontmatter.
 To view a draft locally, use the `hugo server -D` command.
 To make it so the page appears on the published site, change the value to `false`.